 Instructions

-- Bake for 20 minutes until the egg is solidified.
+- Bake for 20 minutes, or until the egg topping is set and golden brown.

 Notes